cnbird1999/pcapr-local/README.md

 ### On the Command Line

-The gem bundles a CLI tool for creating PAR files called pcap2par.
+The gem bundles a CLI tool for creating PAR files called `pcap2par`.
 To use, just provide a path to your pcap:

     $ pcap2par my_traffic.pcap

-This creates a PAR file called export.par in the current directory.
+This creates a PAR file called `export.par` in the current directory.
 You can optionally specify the name of the output file as a second argument:

     $ pcap2par my_traffic.pcap ~/par_files/my_traffic.par